MattSzymonski/Pill-Engine/HW_RAYTRACING_FEATURE_IMPLEMENTATION.md

 ### 2.2 Ray-tracing API specification

-The [tagged v27 specification](https://github.com/gfx-rs/wgpu/blob/v27.0.0/docs/api-specs/ray_tracing.md) is the implementation contract for the immediate lane.
-If the v30 gate passes, replace it with the [version-pinned v30.0.0 specification](https://github.com/gfx-rs/wgpu/blob/v30.0.0/docs/api-specs/ray_tracing.md) as the sole contract for that implementation.
-The [trunk specification](https://github.com/gfx-rs/wgpu/blob/trunk/docs/api-specs/ray_tracing.md) is useful for lifecycle and future direction, but is a living document and is not a release source of truth.
+The [version-pinned v30.0.0 specification](https://github.com/gfx-rs/wgpu/blob/v30.0.0/docs/api-specs/ray_tracing.md) is the sole implementation contract for this plan.
+The [trunk specification](https://github.com/gfx-rs/wgpu/blob/trunk/docs/api-specs/ray_tracing.md) is useful for lifecycle and future direction, but is a living document and is not a release source of truth; where trunk and the v30.0.0 tag disagree, the tag wins.

-The reusable rules are:
+The confirmed rules (cross-checked against the `wgpu`/`wgpu-types` 30.0.0 source actually vendored in this workspace, not just the prose spec) are:

 - A BLAS must be built in the same acceleration-structure build call as a TLAS that first references it, or in an earlier build call.
-- If a referenced BLAS is rebuilt or replaced, every dependent TLAS becomes dirty and must be rebuilt.
+- Before shader use, a TLAS must have been built, and every BLAS it was last built with must have last been built in that same build call or an earlier one.
+If a referenced BLAS is rebuilt or replaced, every dependent TLAS becomes dirty and must be rebuilt.
-- `TlasInstance::custom_data` has only 24 usable bits.
-- The instance visibility mask has 8 bits.
-- TLAS transforms are row-major affine 3x4 arrays.
+- `TlasInstance::custom_data: u32` has only the lower 24 bits usable; any bit outside that range makes the instance invalid and produces a build-time validation error (`wgpu::api::blas::TlasInstance`).
+- `TlasInstance::mask: u8` is the 8-bit instance visibility mask; a hit is reported only when `shader_cull_mask & tlas_instance.mask != 0`.
+- `TlasInstance::transform: [f32; 12]` is documented directly on the type as "Affine transform matrix 3x4 (rows x columns, row major order)".
 - Acceleration-structure creation capacity constrains later builds; TLAS growth requires recreation.
-- Static BLAS compaction is asynchronous and replacement-based.
-A compacted BLAS cannot itself be rebuilt or compacted again.
+- Static BLAS compaction is asynchronous and replacement-based: `Blas::prepare_compaction_async()` waits for in-flight builds, `Blas::ready_for_compaction()`/the completion callback report readiness, and `Queue::compact_blas()` returns a new, independent BLAS.
+Submitting a rebuild of a BLAS cancels any pending `prepare_compaction_async`.
+A compacted BLAS can be neither rebuilt nor compacted again.
-- Correct ray-query state transitions matter.
-Accessing candidate or committed data in the wrong traversal state can be undefined behavior.
+- Ray-query traversal has two states: a **candidate** intersection (returned when `rayQueryProceed()` returns `true`) can be confirmed, generated (for procedural geometry), or terminated; a **committed** intersection is final once `rayQueryProceed()` returns `false`.
+Accessing candidate or committed data in the wrong traversal state is undefined behavior.
-- Ray-tracing pipelines are described as future work; Naga's usable v27 path is inline ray queries.
+- Ray-tracing pipelines (`@ray_generation`/`@any_hit`/`@closest_hit`/`@miss` shader stages, `traceRay()`) are specified as future work.
+Naga's currently usable path is inline ray queries only.
+- The optional vertex-return feature (`Features::EXPERIMENTAL_RAY_HIT_VERTEX_RETURN`, Vulkan-only, native-only) requires the BLAS to be built with `AccelerationStructureFlags::ALLOW_RAY_HIT_VERTEX_RETURN`, the binding to be declared with `BindingType::AccelerationStructure { vertex_return: true }`, and the shader to add `enable wgpu_ray_query_vertex_return;` before calling `getCommittedHitVertexPositions()`/`getCandidateHitVertexPositions()`.
+V1 does not request it (Section 4.2, Section 14).

-Version-sensitive shader syntax must be pinned.
-The official [v27 sample shader](https://github.com/gfx-rs/wgpu/blob/v27.0.0/examples/features/src/ray_traced_triangle/shader.wgsl) does **not** use `enable wgpu_ray_query;`.
-That directive became mandatory in wgpu/Naga 28 and is present in the trunk documentation.
-A shader compiled against v27 must omit it.
-Add a shader canary test so a future dependency update fails clearly instead of producing a runtime surprise.
+Shader syntax is pinned to wgpu 30/Naga's rules: `enable wgpu_ray_query;` is **mandatory** at the top of any WGSL module that performs a ray query (it became mandatory in wgpu/Naga 28, so both the trunk and v30.0.0-tagged specifications require it — there is no legacy directive-free variant to support).
+Add a shader canary test so a future Naga upgrade that changes required-extension syntax fails clearly instead of producing a runtime surprise.

-Even the tagged prose can lag Naga's exact v27 call syntax.
-Candidate mutation calls in v27 take the ray-query pointer, for example `rayQueryConfirmIntersection(&rq)`, `rayQueryGenerateIntersection(&rq, t)`, and `rayQueryTerminate(&rq)`.
-Treat the tagged official sample plus a compiled canary as stronger evidence than copying pseudocode from trunk.
+Even the tagged prose can lag Naga's exact call syntax.
+Candidate mutation calls take the ray-query pointer, for example `rayQueryConfirmIntersection(&rq)`, `rayQueryGenerateIntersection(&rq, t)`, and `rayQueryTerminate(&rq)`.
+Treat a compiled canary against the pinned `wgpu` 30.0.0 dependency as stronger evidence than copying pseudocode from trunk.

 ### 2.3 Practical Zenn guide

-The [Zenn hardware ray-tracing guide](https://zenn.dev/kokutoupan/articles/eefc517ac4210d?locale=en) and its [v0.1 source](https://github.com/kokutoupan/fast-raytracing-wgpu/tree/v0.1) are useful implementation references, but target `wgpu` 28, between the two evaluated Pill baselines.
-Re-derive every Rust descriptor from the selected version's tagged API.
+The [Zenn hardware ray-tracing guide](https://zenn.dev/kokutoupan/articles/eefc517ac4210d?locale=en) and its [v0.1 source](https://github.com/kokutoupan/fast-raytracing-wgpu/tree/v0.1) are useful implementation references, but target `wgpu` 28, two majors behind Pill's wgpu 30 baseline.
+Re-derive every Rust descriptor from the pinned v30.0.0 API rather than copying its shapes verbatim, even where the ray-query WGSL enable directive now happens to match.

 Adopt these ideas: